 2. For which assignments can I use PED?
 All essays and assignments submitted via Turnitin in which the marks count towards the final marks of your programme of study.

-3 What happens if I also apply for mitigating circumstances for late essay submission?
+3. What happens if I also apply for mitigating circumstances for late essay submission?
 PED of up to 7 calendar days is then applied in addition to extra time you are awarded as part of your mitigating circumstances.

 4. Are there any programmes of study and modules which are excluded from the entitlement?
 Yes, the following programmes / modules are excluded from the entitlement: submissions for the SOAS Language Centre; short courses and pre-sessional courses (for example as delivered at Summer Schools or at IFCELS); programmes and intercollegiate modules (when administrated by other institutions) and distance-learning modules.